MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Performing-Networking-Tasks.md

 ---
-ms.date:  12/23/2019
-keywords:  powershell,cmdlet
+description: This article shows how to use WMI classes in PowerShell to manage network configuration setting in Windows. ms.date: 07/28/2021
 title:  Performing Networking Tasks
-description: This article shows how to use WMI classes in PowerShell to manage network configuration setting in Windows.
 ---
 # Performing Networking Tasks